Dev: Tips for Web Developers

 Ideally every webpage , or page in a website, fits onto one screen.
 Achieving this goal is impossible, but a reasonable guideline is to limit page length to roughly three times the vertical size of common computer screens.
 Note that users of mobile devices tend to accept much more scrolling than users of desktop computers or laptops.

 Most LLIR webpages are HTML documents created by authors using the page editor in WordPress, as described in the overview of our development platform.
-In specific circumstances, PDF files are more appropriate.
-The PDF format is designed for ease of file transfer and printing.
-In contrast, downloading and printing HTML documents is difficult.
+In specific circumstances, documents in Printable Document Format (PDF) format are more appropriate.
+Most browsers provide a print feature so users usually can print webpages, but the format of webpages is not optimized for printing.

 Use PDF files for